dusty-schmidt/GOB-V1.0/docs/DEBIAN_SETUP.md

-# G-O-B Development Setup Guide for Debian Systems
+# GOBV1 Docker Setup Guide for Debian Systems

+**Note**: This guide covers Docker deployment.
+For the recommended native setup, see [SETUP.md](SETUP.md).

-This guide will walk you through setting up your development environment for the g-o-b project on Debian-based Linux systems.
+This guide will walk you through setting up GOBV1 using Docker on Debian-based Linux systems.

 ## Prerequisites